-That’s right, we are convinced that it’s actually possible to learn a language without locking yourself in a library, canceling your social life and straining your brain (and your back) on grammar books.
+Respect, Giacomo, but here at Babbel we have a different idea.
+We certainly don’t want to subvert years and years of solid teaching tradition, but we think that it’s also possible to learn a lot of things while having fun and without the stress.
+That’s right — we are convinced that it’s possible to learn a language without locking yourself in a library, canceling your social life and straining your brain (and your back) on grammar books.
 In case you missed it, our polyglots demonstrated this in the Romanian Challenge.
 We asked them to learn Romanian in one hour!

 But let’s start from the beginning.
 First of all, download the Babbel app on your smartphone.
 Great, from now on you have a pocket-sized teacher, ready to help you when, where, and how you want.
 Now it’s your turn!

-Agatha Christie’s adaptability
+Agatha Christie’s Adaptability

 Easy, right?
 If only our friend Giacomo Leopardi had known this, maybe his destiny would have been different.

-Steve Jobs’ curiosity
+Steve Jobs’ Curiosity

 Do you remember the famous speech that Steve Jobs gave to the students of Stanford University?
 “Stay hungry, stay foolish!”

-We Babbelonians agree with him: isn’t curiosity the main motivator that pushes you to study and improve yourself?
+We Babbelonians agree with him: Isn’t curiosity the main motivator that pushes you to study and improve yourself?
 And how do you “stay hungry”?
 You push yourself forward!

-Besides the classic motivators (love, work, holidays) why did you start this language course?
+It’s pretty amazing that, thanks to a foreign language, you will be able to talk to people from other countries and immerse yourself in different cultures when you travel — minus the language barrier.
+Besides the classic motivators (love, work, vacation) why did you start this language course?
 Wasn’t it to satisfy your curiosity, your inner desire for knowledge?
-It´s a good thing then that you have your smartphone in your pocket and can potentially start right now!
+It’s a good thing, then, that you have your smartphone in your pocket and can start right now!

-William Faulker’s persistence
+William Faulker’s Persistence

 But don’t be afraid.
 You won’t need to cancel your social life.
 We are only asking you to persist a little.
 To be sure that you retain what you learn, you’ll need to be consistent and dedicate 10 to 15 minutes of your day to the foreign language of your choice.
 And guess what?
-Babble designed the lessons with this in mind: you will be able to dovetail them into your daily routine, keeping your motivation levels up and allowing you to study without interrupting your other activities and without the classic excuse of, “I don’t have time because I have a full time job.”
+Babble designed the lessons with this in mind: You will be able to dovetail them into your daily routine, keeping your motivation levels up and allowing you to study without interrupting your other activities and without the classic excuse of, “I don’t have time because I have a full time job.”

+What?
+We didn’t mention a famous person yet?
 Here you go: William Faulkner paid for university thanks to a night job as a coal shoveler and used the breaks between his shifts to write — using the wheelbarrow as his desk!
 Need we say more?

-Ernest Hemingway’s bravery
+Ernest Hemingway’s Bravery

-“Courage comes such a short distance; from the heart to the head, but when it goes no one knows how far away it goes," said Hemingway in Death in the Afternoon.
+“Courage comes such a short distance; from the heart to the head, but when it goes no one knows how far away it goes,” wrote Hemingway in Death in the Afternoon.
 What does that mean?
 Courage comes such a short distance, and it should be exploited when you find it.
 If you wait, it might be too late.
-"When it goes, no one knows how far away it goes."
 What about language learning?
 We think — and probably old Ernest would agree with us — that you shouldn’t think too much or be defeated by the fear of making a mistake.
 You only know a bunch of sentences and a few random words in a foreign language?
 Who cares!
 Be brave and try talking to people!